flutter/website/src/docs/codelabs/explicit-animations.md

 **A frame is a single still image that can be used within a sequence of other still images to create the illusion of motion.**

+[ image: a frame in a flipbook ]

-In this case, the first frame consists of a ball centered on the screen, and the second frame consists of the same ball placed further down on the screen using the margin property.
+In this case, the first frame consists of a ball centered on the screen, and the second frame consists of the same ball placed further down on the screen using the top margin property.

+[ image: a frame in Flutter ]

-Even though the preceding example doesn't use Flutter's animation framework, it shares something fundamental in common with it: it creates an illusion of motion by telling Flutter to rebuild its widget tree so as to move between two frames within a specified over a period of time.
+Even this though example doesn't use Flutter's animation library, it creates an animation in fundamentally the same way: by telling Flutter to rebuild its widget tree so as to rapidly move between frames over a specified period of time.
-This is an important takeaway to keep in mind while creating explicit animations:
+This is an important takeaway to keep in mind while creating explicit animations.
+At a fundamental level,
 **explicit animations provide you with controls for telling Flutter how to quickly rebuild a widget tree to create the illusion of motion.** You will learn more